starwolf0320/web3-interview-preparation/README.md

     <ul>
       <li>
         Web1 was the first phase of the internet.
 Most participants were consumers of content.
-It was all about serving static content instead of dynamic HTML.
+It was all about serving static content instead of dynamic HTML
       </li>
     </ul>
 </details>